TBP-IT/tbpweb/README.md

 Fork the tbpweb repository and clone your fork to your local machine

-Open terminal, and cd into the cloned directory (if on Windows, be sure to run terminal as administrator).
+Open terminal, and cd into the cloned directory (if on Windows, be sure to run Command Prompt instead, as administrator).
 Check to make sure there is a Vagrantfile in the directory.
 If on Windows, also run VirtualBox as admin.
 Then, from the cloned directory in terminal, type

 ```sh
 $ vagrant up